-A: Pricing varies widely!
-The typical bridal ticket at The Alterationist ranges from $250-600.
-Our apologies, but it is impossible to give any estimate over the phone or via photos.
+A: Pricing varies widely for each gown and body.
+The typical bridal ticket at The Alterationist ranges from a low of about $200 up to about $950.
+Most totals fall right in between.
+Our apologies, but it is impossible to responsibly give any estimate over the phone or via photos!

 Q: Whoa!
-Six hundred bucks sounds like a lot!
+Nine hundred bucks sounds like a lot!
 What if I only need a few alterations?

 Q: Okay, that sounds better.
 What does the alterations process look like?